A decreasing step method for strongly oscillating stochastic models: The MsDS algorithm

-where $\DecrAvg{F}^M$ is defined in \eqref{Eq:AverageEstimator} and $\DecrAvg{G}^{M}(x,q)$ is defined in two steps: First we find $\DecrAvg{H}^{M}(x,q)$ using the decreasing step algorithm as in \eqref{Eq:AverageEstimator} (recall that $h(x,y)=g^*g\, (x,y)$) and then we perform a Cholesky decomposition on it to find $\DecrAvg{G}^{M}(x,q)=\sqrt{\DecrAvg{H}^{M}(x,q)}$.
+where $\DecrAvg{F}^M$ is defined in \eqref{EqAverageEstimator} and $\DecrAvg{G}^{M}(x,q)$ is defined in two steps: First we find $\DecrAvg {H}^{M}(x,q)$ using the decreasing step algorithm as in \eqref {EqAverageEstimator} [recall that $h(x,y)=g^*g (x,y)$], and then we perform a Cholesky decomposition on it to find $\DecrAvg {G}^{M}(x,q)=\sqrt{\DecrAvg{H}^{M}(x,q)}$.
 Note that the number of steps in the decreasing Euler estimator, $M$, is expressed as a function of the number of steps in the Euler scheme for the slow scale $n$.
 The form of $M(n)$ will be clear from the main theorems.

 It will be easier to work mathematically with a continuous interpolation of the Euler approximation.
-Let us denote by $\tbar(n) = \lfloor nt\rfloor/n$.We will usually omit the explicit dependence on $n$ and write $\tbar$ when clear from the context.
-The continuous Euler approximation is then given by i.e. a linear interpolation from the discrete Euler scheme.
+Let us denote by $\tbar(n) = \lfloor nt\rfloor/n$.
+We will usually omit the explicit dependence on $n$ and write $\tbar$ when clear from the context.
+The continuous Euler approximation is then given by

+that is, a linear interpolation from the discrete Euler scheme.
 Clearly, at times $t_k$ the continuous Euler coincide with the Euler algorithm.
 All our results will be derived for the continuous version of the algorithm.